ibm-cloud-docs/Registry/registry_images_.md

 You can securely store and share Docker images with other users by adding images to your namespace in {{site.data.keyword.registrylong}}.
 {:shortdesc}

-Every image that you want to add to your namespace must exist on your local machine first.
-You can either download (pull) an image from another repository to your local machine, or build your own image from a Dockerfile by using the Docker `build` command.
+Every image that you want to add to your namespace must exist on your local computer first.
+You can either download (pull) an image from another repository to your local computer, or build your own image from a Dockerfile by using the Docker `build` command.
 To add an image to your namespace, you must upload (push) the local image to your namespace in {{site.data.keyword.registrylong_notm}}.

 Do not put personal information in your container images, namespace names, description fields (for example, in registry tokens), or in any image configuration data (for example, image names or image labels).